openthread/ot-docs/site/en/guides/border-router/build-docker.md

 [`setup-host`](https://raw.githubusercontent.com/openthread/ot-br-posix/refs/heads/main/etc/docker/border-router/setup-host)
 script to enable IP forwarding on the host system.

 The `setup-host` script defaults to using the `wlan0` interface, as shown in this example:

 ```
 $ curl -sSL https://raw.githubusercontent.com/openthread/ot-br-posix/refs/heads/main/etc/docker/border-router/setup-host | bash
 ```

 If you are using a different infrastructure interface (for example, `eth0`), you must specify it by setting the `INFRA_IF_NAME` environment variable before running the script.
 For example:

 ```
 $ INFRA_IF_NAME=eth0 curl -sSL https://raw.githubusercontent.com/openthread/ot-br-posix/refs/heads/main/etc/docker/border-router/setup-host | bash
 ```

-If you are using `wlan0`, you can run the script without setting the variable:

 ## Step 3: Get the OTBR Docker image